AliAlAbbassi/keebx/plan/plan.md

 - product model (only keebs in this case)
 - the fucking ui app too (marketplace shit)

-### priority list
+### priority list aka roadmap
 - realtime database
 - server
+- connect db
 - user mode
 - user reg
 - keeb model
 - live bid/ask thing
 - make a design for the app
 - make the fucking app with next